1rkrause/hello-world/README.md

 # hello-world
-GitHub introduces itself with a step-by-step tutorial
+GitHub introduces itself with a step-by-step tutorial.
+I prefer to remain anonymous, or as anonymous as possible.
+Or is anonymity, like pregnancy, an either/or deal?